-Home equity conversion mortgages (HECMs), which are indemnified and firmly regulated by the government, make up the more significant part of the reverse mortgage market.
+HECMs, which are indemnified and firmly regulated by the government, make up a more significant part of the reverse mortgage industry.

-A: The application process typically takes about 30-45 days from the beginning to the end, and it has five significant steps:
+A: It takes about 30 to 45 days from the beginning to the end, and it has five steps:

-- The initial application –it legally sanctions the lender to start the application process, but he/she cannot incur any expenses on your behalf until the second step, counselling, is complete.
-This step is not binding, and one can decide to cancel it at any point during the process.
-It will specify the reverse mortgage fees, interest rates, and loan amounts.
+- The initial application –it legally sanctions the lender to begin the process, but he/she cannot incur any expenses on your behalf until the second step, counselling, is complete.
+This step is not binding, and one can decide to back out at any point.
+It will specify the reverse mortgage fees, interest rate, and loan amounts.

-- Reverse mortgage counselling–Even if the application is complete, the lender is not legally allowed to incur any expenses on the applicant’s behalf, like ordering the appraisal, until they have submitted a signed HECM Counselling Certificate.
-It serves as proof that they have completed the mandatory counselling session with a HUD-approved counselling agency.
-In most states, counselling can be completed before or after the initial application.
+- Reverse mortgage counselling– Even if the requisition is complete, the lender is not legally allowed to incur any expenses on the applicant’s behalf, like ordering the appraisal, until they have submitted a signed HECM Counselling Certificate.
+It serves as proof that they have finished the mandatory counselling session with a HUD-approved counselling agency.
+In most states, counselling can be completed before or after the initial requisition.

-- Underwriting – the lender will sanction the applicant’s legal ownership of the estate by carrying out a title search and buying title insurance.
+- Underwriting – the lender will sanction the applicant’s legal ownership by carrying out a title search and buying title insurance.
 They will also work with the claimant to clear up any matters of trusts, unpaid liens against the title, bankruptcies, among others.
-Once the lender is done underwriting and has sanctioned the application, its status will be changed to “clear to a close,” meaning that everything is complete and the final closing date can be set.
+Once the lender is done underwriting, its status will be changed to “clear to a close,” meaning that everything is complete and the final finishing date can be set.

-- Closing –at this point, the lender and the applicant set a closing date where a notary or attorney meets with the claimant to sign the final closing documents.
-It is the step when the applicant has an opportunity to review the closing documents to ensure that the interest rate, fees, and loan amounts are what they expect in the long run.
-Once signed, the application goes into a three-day “right of rescission” period.
+- Closing – the lender and the applicant set a finishing date where a notary or attorney meets with the claimant to sign the final finishing paperwork.
+It’s the step when the applicant has an opportunity to review the paperwork to ensure that the interest rate, fees, and loan amounts are what they expect in the long run.
+Once signed, it goes into a three-day “right of rescission” period.